-To succeed at A Level Mathematics you must love the subject, have an analytical mind, an eye for detail and thrive on the challenge of algebra, looking for patterns, applying theory to abstract problems and the determination to find the solution.
-Characteristics of the most successful mathematicians include: Persistence, Communication, Resilience, Critical thinking, Logic, Curiosity, Creativity, Organization.
+To succeed at A Level Mathematics, you must love the subject, have an analytical mind, an eye for detail and thrive on the challenge of algebra, looking for patterns, applying theory to abstract problems and having the determination to find the solution.
+Characteristics of the most successful mathematicians include Persistence, Communication, Resilience, Critical thinking, Logic, Curiosity, Creativity, Organization.

 The A Level is split into three major sections - Pure, Mechanics and Statistics.
 Physics particularly compliments the Mechanics modules.
-Biology, Geography, Psychology, Economics and Business related subjects compliment the Statistics modules.
+Biology, Geography, Psychology, Economics and Business-related subjects compliment the Statistics modules.

-A Level Mathematics is a mandatory requirement for degree courses, such as Engineering, Physics, Statistics, and often Economics.
-Although not a requirement A Level Mathematics is a typical subject taken by students on courses as wide ranging as Architecture, Law, Medicine, Psychology, Geography, Finance, Oceanography, Astronomy, Ecology.
+A Level Mathematics is a mandatory requirement for degree courses such as Engineering, Physics, Statistics, and often Economics.
+Although not a requirement, A Level Mathematics is a typical subject taken by students on courses as wide ranging as Architecture, Law, Medicine, Psychology, Geography, Finance, Oceanography, Astronomy and Ecology.
 It opens doorways to careers from being an Accountant to a Zoologist.
-As a consequence, it can be considered as one of the most useful, diverse and powerful subjects that can be taken at this level and that it is contained and used in a wide variety of careers.
+As a consequence, it can be considered as one of the most useful, diverse and powerful subjects that can be taken at this level and that is contained and used in a wide variety of careers.

-Additionally A Level Mathematics is useful for those interested in apprenticeships in Accounting, Engineering, Teaching and Technology.
+Additionally, A Level Mathematics is useful for those interested in apprenticeships in Accounting, Engineering, Teaching and Technology.

 Students must obtain a Casio CG20 or Casio CG50 graphical calculator; it is essential for all papers.
+Students may have the possibility of loaning this calculator from the school.